source-data/the-turron-experiment/report.md

 ### Descriptive statistics

 The charts below show the general distribution of participants in terms of gender, naiveness (whether or not it was the first time they tasted turron) and fasting time before the tasting:

 ![](results/gender_distribution.png)
 ![](results/naiveness_distribution.png)
 ![](results/hours_since_last_eat_distribution.png)

-**TO-DO: fix background color issue**

-* turrón A vs B
-* gender general effect
-* turrón:gender
-* turrón:first_time_tasting
-* coherence analysis
-* correlation with fasting
-* [for presentation only?] results of individual guessing accuracy

 ### turron_A vs turron_B